This 8 mile walk starts at Broad Haven and follows the Pembrokeshire Coastal Path northwards to Nolton Haven, returning along Welsh Road country lane.

-The earlier heavy rain had left large puddles along sections of the path which became heavy going and slippery in parts.
 The cliffs along this section have some peculiar names, a ‘Settling Nose’ leads on to heavily eroded and crumbling cliffs at ‘Haroldston Chins’.

 A section of surfaced path has been made accessible for wheelchair users with a link path from a convenient parking bay off Welsh Road.
 A viewpoint overlooks the coastline near Haroldston Chins and there’s a splendid view of the coast towards Druidston Haven.